juanjucm/finetuning-lms/README.md

 ### How to play

-To run this notebooks, you will need **Python > 3.8.X**.
+To run these notebooks, you will need **Python > 3.8.X**.
 Also, install the requirements.

 ```
 pip install -r requirements.txt